Frequently Asked Questions

 HashCash is built around the simple, minimalist HashCash Protocol, in which every interaction with a vault includes its own fees.
 This enables HashCash to operate without user registration or accounts, as a permissionless system, accessible to anyone anywhere.

 Although blind-signature based digital cash is nearly 35 year old idea, as far as I'm aware HashCash is the first complete working open software implementation of a blind signature cash system, as well as the first permissionless one, requiring no user accounts, registration or personal information.
 Anyone can just download the HashCash distribution and immediately begin to receive and send HashCash (or even start a vault).
-To the best of my knowledge HashCash is also the first and only working digital cash system that provides such a high level of privacy, and that can be used completely offline, as well as over low-bandwidth communication channels such as text messaging.

 What are the benefits of HashCash?